Stop attacks on civilians, prevent war crimes in Sudan

-A new comparative report prepared by Oxford Pro Bono Publico for ISHR shows that the UN and regional human rights systems are increasingly recognising and naming transnational repression.
-Yet States still lack clear, binding obligations to prevent and address these cross‑border attacks against human rights defenders.
+A new report prepared by Oxford Pro Bono Publico for ISHR shows that, though UN and regional human rights systems increasingly recognise transnational repression of human rights defenders, States still lack clear, binding obligations to prevent and address it.

 Credit: This update is based on a research report prepared for ISHR by Oxford Pro Bono Publico, under the supervision of Professor Nazila Ghanea and coordination of Isabella Ruiz dos Santos Miguel, at the University of Oxford, to which ISHR expresses its sincere thanks.